 New Cat Product Checklist for Every Life Stage

-Connect with a vet
+Connect with a Vet

 Getting a new cat?
 Congratulations!
 Few things in this world are as soothing as the steady hum of a cat purr.
-And who doesn’t love getting slow blinks from their feline friend (that means “I Love You” in cat).
+And who doesn’t love getting slow blinks from their feline friend (that means “I love you” in cat).

 Cat Supplies for the First 36 Hours

-1. Cat Food – Preferably you’ll be able to get the same brand your new cat is used to eating to prevent tummy upsets.
+1. Cat food: Preferably you’ll be able to get the same brand your new cat is used to eating to prevent tummy upsets.
 You can always work on transitioning her to a different food later.

-5. Cat Litter Box and Scoop – The general rule is one litter box per cat, plus one extra.
+5. Cat litter box and scoop: The general rule is one litter box per cat, plus one extra.

-9. Calming Aids – Help ease the transition for nervous or older cats with products like cat calming collars or sprays infused with pheromones.
+9. Calming aids: Help ease the transition for nervous or older cats with products like cat calming collars or sprays infused with pheromones.

-10. Cat Carrier – You might think you can improvise, but you’ll need a cat carrier to keep your cat safe and contained for trips to the vet.
+10. Cat carrier: You might think you can improvise, but you’ll need a cat carrier to keep your cat safe and contained for trips to the vet.

 Those are the basics for a cat of any age.
-As time goes on and you get to know your new family member better, you can tailor the supplies to meet her specific needs and preferences.
+As time goes on and you get to know your new family member better, you can tailor the supplies to meet their specific needs and preferences.

 Long-Term Essentials for Specific Life Stages